Lanjelin/docker-remote-desktop/README.md

 # Docker Remote Desktop

 Connect to a variety of different remote desktop services, directly from your browser.
-Container based on [Docker Baseimage KasmVNC by linuxserver](https://github.com/linuxserver/docker-baseimage-kasmvnc) with [tint2](https://wiki.archlinux.org/title/tint2), to expose a desktop-like environment to your browser.
+Container based on [Docker Baseimage Selkies by linuxserver](https://github.com/linuxserver/docker-baseimage-selkies) with [tint2](https://wiki.archlinux.org/title/tint2), to expose a desktop-like environment to your browser.

 The container comes preinstalled with the following remote desktop software:
  - [Remmina](https://remmina.com)